Enneabatrachus

-Enneabatrachus is an extinct genus of prehistoric frogs known from the late Jurassic Morrison Formation.
-It is represented by a single species, E. hechti (named in 1993), whose remains have been recovered from stratigraphic zone 5.
+Enneabatrachus (meaning "[Quarry] nine frog") is an extinct genus of prehistoric frogs known from the late Jurassic Morrison Formation of the United States and also the Late Jurassic-Early Cretaceous Ksar Metlili Formation of Morocco.
+The type species is E. hechti (named in 1993), whose remains have been recovered from stratigraphic zone 5.

 One specimen has been recovered from Quarry 9 of Como Bluff in Wyoming and another specimen was later reported from Dinosaur National Monument.
-A small discoglossid frog whose name means "nine frog" after the quarry in which it was discovered.
 The Como Bluff specimen was an ilium only a few millimeters long.
+Indeterminate specimens are known from Morocco.

 E. hechti's live weight would have only been a few grams.